12 8 Divided By 4

 Extending the Knowledge: Working with More Complex Expressions

 The principles illustrated in this article can be applied to far more complex mathematical expressions.
 By systematically following the order of operations and understanding fraction manipulation, you can confidently approach and solve more challenging problems involving fractions, decimals, and whole numbers.
-For instance, a slightly more complex expression might involve parentheses or exponents: (12 + 8) / 4 - 2 * (1/2)^2.
+Plus, for instance, a slightly more complex expression might involve parentheses or exponents: (12 + 8) / 4 - 2 * (1/2)^2.
 The key remains to address the operations within parentheses first, then exponents, and so on, adhering strictly to the order of operations.

 Frequently Asked Questions (FAQ)